Pljevlja II lignite power plant, Montenegro

 Economic only with creative accounting – threat of stranded assets

-If electricity prices more than double by 2040 and
+- If electricity prices more than double by 2040 and

-If CO2 costs are 10% lower than projected and
+- If CO2 costs are 10% lower than projected and

 Insufficient economic lignite reserves for the lifetime of the plant

-Official documents related to the 254 MW Pljevlja II lignite power plant count all lignite reserves in the Pljevlja area as being available for the use of the plant.
-However they do not take account of the fact that some of the deposits have been already found to be uneconomic and that the existing power plant will still use up more lignite before the end of its lifetime.
+Official documents related to the 254 MW Pljevlja II lignite power plant counted all lignite reserves in the Pljevlja area as being available for the use of the plant.
+However they did not take account of the fact that some of the deposits have been already found to be uneconomic and that the existing power plant will still use up more lignite before the end of its lifetime.